CANDY-LINE/candy-red/README.md

 ## Install on Edison

-`npm install -g` is NOT available for installation/uninstalltion since `npm` runs scripts in package.json as a `nobody` user (https://github.com/npm/npm/issues/5596), which makes any provileged operations fail.
+`npm install -g` is NOT available for this package's systemd service installation (uninstalltion as well) since `npm` runs scripts in package.json as a `nobody` user (https://github.com/npm/npm/issues/5596), which makes any privileged operations fail.

 Instead, please run the `install.sh`.
 Make sure to add `WS_URL` environment variable in order to tell the installer your favorite WebSocket server URL.